prathamesh-sonpatki/golang-challenge/_posts/2016-07-01-go-challenge9.md

 #### Best Solution

-The author of the Go Challenge will decide the best five solutions.
+The author of the Go Challenge will decide the best two solutions.
 The author shall have the sole authority and discretion to select the award recipients.

 #### Notification